Darshan (Kannada actor): Murder of Renukaswamy

 In June 2024, Darshan was arrested in Mysuru in connection with the murder of Renuka Swamy.
 Allegedly, Darshan, along with 10 other people, beat the victim in a shed in Pattanagere, and the victim subsequently died.
 Swamy allegedly had sent obscene messages to actress Pavithra Gowda.
 Along with Darshan, ten other individuals wer been judicially arrested and remained in custody for over 70 days.
 Darshan and Pavithra Gowda both were cited as the accused in the First Investigation Report.
 The victim, Renuka Swamy, was a worker at a medical shop and hailed from Chitradurga.
 He was killed on 8 June, but the body was discovered only on the next day.
 On 29 October 2024, he was granted interim bail for six weeks.
-On December 13, 2024, Karnataka High Court granted regular bail to actor Darshan and others.
+On December 13, 2024, Karnataka High Court granted regular bail to Darshan and others.
 In 2025, after cancellation of the bail, the actor was sent back in custody, awaiting trial.